Voyage through the Hidden Physics of the Cosmic Web: Synergies in the context of astronomy into the 2050s

 \begin{mdframed}[backgroundcolor=blue!20] For the science questions described above, there is a strong synergy between the proposed mission and many other facilities, both ground- and space-based, that will be dedicated to exploring galaxy overdensities, dark matter, and the gas phase as tracers of the Cosmic Web structure, and span the entire spectral range from X-ray to radio. \end{mdframed}

 ~\\[-3em]

-\paragraph{The hot and warm phase of the Universe} Beyond \textit{eROSITA}, XRISM, and \textit{Athena}, several mission concepts are under study.
-The Hot Universe Baryon Surveyor (HUBS\footnote{ http://heat.tsinghua.edu.cn/~hubs/en/index.html}) and the Diffuse Intergalactic Oxygen Surveyor \citep[][Super DIOS]{SuperDIOS2018}, with a much lower sensitivity and grasp and lower resolving power compared to that of the proposed mission (see Fig. \ref{fig:grasp}, left), will pave the way for a deep exploration of the warm gas in the Cosmic Web over large areas of the sky.
-The Advanced X-ray Imaging Satellite \citep[][AXIS]{AXIS_SPIE} and the {\it Lynx} X-ray Surveyor \citep{Gaskin2017} will provide a complementary, exquisite spatial resolution (down to $0.5$ arcsec), allowing us to map substructure in the gas with very high detail.
+\paragraph{The hot and warm phase of the Universe} Beyond \textit{eROSITA}, \textit{XRISM}, and \textit{Athena}, several mission concepts are under study.
+The Hot Universe Baryon Surveyor (HUBS\footnote{ http://hubs.phys.tsinghua.edu.cn/en/}) and the Diffuse Intergalactic Oxygen Surveyor \citep[][Super DIOS]{SuperDIOS2018}, with a much lower sensitivity and grasp and lower resolving power compared to that of the proposed mission (see Fig. \ref{fig:grasp}, left), will pave the way for a deep exploration of the warm gas in the Cosmic Web over large areas of the sky.
+The Advanced X-ray Imaging Satellite \citep[][AXIS]{AXIS_SPIE} and the {\it Lynx} X-ray Surveyor \citep{Gaskin2017} are expected to provide a complementary, exquisite spatial resolution (down to $0.5$ arcsec), allowing us to map substructure in the gas with very high detail.

-In the coming two decades, projects such as CMB-S4 \citep{aba19}, the \textit{Simons} Observatory \citep{sim19}, and \textit{LiteBIRD} \citep{haz19} will build up our knowledge of massive halos from the SZ effect and push the investigation of the millimetre CMB sky a step further.
+In the coming two decades, projects such as CMB-S4 \citep{aba19}, the \textit{Simons} Observatory \citep{sim19}, and \textit{LiteBIRD} \citep{haz19} are expected to build up our knowledge of massive halos from the SZ effect and push the investigation of the millimetre CMB sky a step further.
 Beyond the 2030s, a high resolution, high sensitivity large millimetre telescope such as the AtLAST \citep{AtLast19} and CMB-HD \citep{CMB-HD19} concepts would bring opportunities that complement spectroscopic X-ray measurements.
 These features, generalised to a survey over a large area of the sky, would lead to a wealth of constraints on the thermodynamical properties (via the thermal and relativistic SZ effects), the peculiar motions (via the kinetic SZ effect) or the mass (via CMB lensing) of large scale structures.
-Such a mission concept is being proposed in the framework Voyage 2050 (Basu et al. 2019).
+Such a mission concept is being proposed in the framework of Voyage 2050 \citep{basu2050wp}.
 The strong connection between X-ray and SZ for the physical characterisation of hot plasmas is already well established \citep{Bulbul2019,mro19}, meaning that these future SZ observatories offer crucial synergies with the mission proposed here.
-Both observables will provide a complementary view of the thermodynamics and kinematics of warm-hot plasmas in the CGM, ICM and WHIM out to the epoch of massive halo formation ($z\sim 2-3$).
+Both observables will provide a complementary view of the thermodynamics and kinematics of warm-hot plasmas in the CGM, ICM, and WHIM out to the epoch of massive halo formation ($z\sim 2-3$).